 Do I need to use both Google Public DNS IP addresses?

-No. You can use Google as your primary service by just using one of the IP addresses.
-However, be sure not to specify one address as both primary and secondary servers.
+You can use Google as your primary service by just using one of the IP addresses.
+However, be sure not to specify the same address as both primary and secondary servers.

 Does it matter in what order I specify the IP addresses?